MicrosoftDocs/cloud-adoption-framework/docs/secure/best-practices/managing-secrets.md

 > [!IMPORTANT]
 > Following a "least-privilege model", when defining and configuring a policy will only provide at the specified scope the necessary operations needed.

 Several Azure services use a key to allow an invocation to be performed.
-For example, non-anonymous Azure functions have an access code (also known as a key).
+For example, non-anonymous Azure Functions have an access code (also known as a key).

 > [!IMPORTANT]
 > Ensure the keys used for invocation have a defined purpose.
 Create several keys for their intended purpose and renew or regenerate these keys on a frequent interval or when the key is compromised.